michael-collins/feeling-responsive/collections/_assignments/rigging-for-machines.md

 ---
 ## Instructions

 1. Watch the tutorials.
- 2. Create a polygonal model a quadruped (four-footed animal) from scratch.
-I suggest a variation of a cat or dog.
+2. Design a unique robot arm made of at least 4 main parts, including a gripper, a forearm, an upper arm, and a piston.
+You may add additional elements as you see fit.
- 3. Use the Rigify add-on to add an animal rig.
+   * Create a rig for hard objects (do not download an existing rig)
- 4. Generate or create the relevant IK/FK bone constraints and controllers.
+   * include at least one rigged piston.
- 5. Make sure you adjust and paint vertex weights to create pleasing deformation.
+   * Include and IK system to control and animate the arm.
- 6. Create an animated walk cycle for the animal.
+3. Create a short animation that shows off the capability of your robot arm design and rig.
- 7. Set up a camera to frame the shot.
+4. Set up a camera to frame the shot.
- 8. To create a video of the viewport’s animation, save the file and set the render settings output folder to the project folder.
+5. To create a video of the viewport’s animation, save the file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
- 9. Choose **View** ⟶ **Viewport Render Animation** to create the animation.
+6. Choose **View** ⟶ **Viewport Render Animation** to create the animation.
-10. Save as **_LASTNAME_-animal-rig-animation_.zip_** and upload to the submission dropbox.
+7. Save as **_LASTNAME_-robot-rig-animation.zip** and upload to the submission dropbox.
-11. Double check that you've included all files and that your .zip file can be downloaded and opened.
+8. Double check that you've included all files and that your .zip file can be downloaded and opened.
 This should include:
    * `.blend` file
    * `.mp4` video file